 Paying attention to your emotions is key21.
 Acknowledge your fears and pay attention to how you are feeling.
 Make sure you get help with emotional stress.
 Do you often feel overwhelmed or find emotions interfering with your life?

 - Family and friends can be your biggest supporters, don’t be afraid of talking to them.

 - Find a support group.
-Some good sites to find support groups are Maggie’s, Breast Cancer Haven, Breast Cancer Now.
+Some good sites to find support groups are Maggie’s, Future Dreams, Breast Cancer Now.

 - If you are having high fear of cancer recurrence, please let your doctor know.
 The NHS offers up to 6 to 12 sessions of cognitive-behavioural therapy.
 Also, you might want to consider long-term psychotherapy sessions.